Alert!

 In calculating your EI benefits, the government considers your gross earnings (before deductions), including tips and commissions.
 EI benefits are taxable income, so taxes are deducted.

 Your benefits may be reduced if you earn certain types of income during your benefit period.
-For example, severance pay.
+For example, income from self-employment.
 Other types of income won’t reduce your benefits, such as pension income from an RRSP or RRIF.

 The federal government provides a full list of income types, and how they affect EI benefits.
 See the EI earnings chart.